 It's worth noting that one of the perks offered to cardholders of the IHG Rewards Premier Card is a 20% discount on the purchase of IHG One Rewards points.
 However, this benefit can't be stacked with a promotion to buy points at a discount.
 So, you’re better off sticking with one of the cards listed above.

 IHG Buy Points History

-|Promotion Ended||Max Bonus||Min Cents Per Mile|
+|Promotion Ended||Max Bonus||Min Cents Per Point|

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.

 “And even members that have previously maxed out their IHG One Rewards points purchases this year can buy another 500,000 points after the bonus.”